gvwilson/sdxjs/src/style-checker/index.md

 The format's specification is very detailed, but we can usually figure out most of what we need by inspection.
 For example,
-here is the output for a <span class="linecount" file="parse-const-func.js"/>-line program:
+here is the output for a [% linecount parse-const-func.js %]-line program:

 [% excerpt pat="parse-const-func.*" fill="js slice.out" %]